 How to get rid of fleas and ticks with Yeast

-Yeast is not only effective in the kitchen, it is also potent when used against ticks and fleas.
+Yeast is not only effective in the kitchen, but it is also potent when used against ticks and fleas.
 Using yeast does not require too much from you.
 Just find brewer’s yeast and apply it on your furry friend’s coat.
 Yeast has some sort of acidity and that is what will kill the ticks or fleas on your dog’s coat.
 However, be mindful of your pet’s coat and ensure that the yeast does not cause it to dry out.

 Keep her environment clean

 Pests such as ticks and fleas love a dirty environment.
 So a clean environment reduces the chances of your pet catching ticks or fleas.
 Always remember to check the rest of your house once you notice fleas on your pet.
 The next best thing is to vacuum away the whole house as frequently as possible and even steam clean during the spring or fall.
 Also, you need to keep your pet’s sleeping place vacuumed as regularly as possible and also wash her bedding using hot water.

 Bathe your pet gently

 Some pets don’t like taking a bath.
 The words bath time sends them scurrying under the table.
 However, bathing your pet regularly is a good way to keep off ticks and fleas.
 Just make sure that you do not bathe her too frequently because doing so strips her skin off very essential natural oils.
 Dry skin sets up a favorable environment for ticks and fleas.